 The next few months, I tried to forget about radio.
 I was occupied with church, school, and of course, helping out on the farm.
 I was also praying about my future and trying out for the JV basketball team at Hatley.
 Although enthusiastic and six-feet-tall, I barely made second string.
 The coach said I was over-anxious on the court, and frequently I jumped into the free-throw lane too soon, always causing a penalty.

 Then one night on our home court, I was warming the bench in a close game.
 Coach Tubb yelled to his assistant, “Give me some muscle.”
 After pointing to my chest, I sprinted onto the court; me Number 18 in Blue and Gold representing the Hatley Tigers in a contested game of basketball.
 In the ten minutes or so I was on the court, I surprised everyone (myself included) laying in six points, in the game we won against rival Greenwood Springs.
 I wondered to myself if I did that . . . what else was possible?

 I volunteered at school for anything that would get me out of class and tend to make me more popular, or anything remotely related to broadcasting.
 I set up the PA system for football, basketball, and did some announcing of the games; anything that would get me some exposure.
 Once I played the national anthem (on a turntable) at the wrong speed before a home football game.
 Screw-ups like that certainly got me exposure, just not the way I wanted.

 As a member of the 4-H Club and Future Farmers of America, I did well in oratory competition and was in a few plays.
-In the first eight years of school, I had made excellent grades, now they were just average.
-School was now about number five on my list of priorities after radio (really long shot), Girls (no shot at all), basketball (long shot), and church (lay-up).
+In my first eight years of school, I had made excellent grades, now they were just average.
+School was now about number five on my list of priorities.
+First was Radio (really long shot), Girls (no shot at all), Basketball (long shot), and Church (lay-up).
 Instead of taking notes in History class, I would doodle and scribble in various and elaborate ways in my notebook: W-A-M-Y.